bdavisdotcom/edge-test/Reviewer-README.md

 - Install NodeJs ver 18.x.x
 - Install Docker Desktop (VM was WSL)
-- From this repo's /code folder (where the docker-compose.yaml file is located) Run the command "docker-compose up"
+- From this repo's /code folder (where the docker-compose.yaml file is located) Run the command "docker-compose up".
+Wait for the containers to fully start up
+- First run may take a bit, since there are DB migrations, etc that need to run the first time.
 - Browser cookies must be enabled for this to work correctly
 - tested in Chrome & Firefox
 - in the browser hit 'http://localhost' (port 80)